sterapak/azure-automation-runbooks/README.md

 ## `resource-deletion.ps1`

-- **Purpose:** Deletes all resource groups (excluding automation and `trashbin-rg`) across the subscriptions listed in the script.
+- **Purpose:** Deletes individual resources across the target subscriptions while leaving the resource groups themselves intact.
-- **Execution:** Designed for the shared automation account with managed identity; uses parallel deletion so the job completes consistently in under three hours.
+- **Execution:** Runs under managed identity, walks each subscription and resource group sequentially, and skips automation-related groups plus the `trashbin-rg`.
-- **How it works:** Removes existing resource locks, then kicks off `Remove-AzResourceGroup` jobs in parallel runspaces with a conservative throttle limit to avoid Azure Automation timeouts.
+- **How it works:** Attempts a direct delete for every resource (with a small protected-type allowlist); if Azure blocks the delete, the resource is moved into `trashbin-rg` for manual follow-up.
-- **Default template:** This script is the baseline design for all cleanup runbooks; course-scoped variants reuse the same throttled, parallel pattern to stay within Azure Automation’s job window.
+- **Timeout considerations:** This implementation favors reliability over raw speed and no longer relies on large fan‑out job batches.
+Typical runs stay within Azure Automation’s three-hour window, but runtime scales with the number of resources and dependency errors surfaced by Azure.
-- **Timeout avoidance:** The concurrency level is tuned so jobs finish within three hours; adjust `$throttle` only if Azure raises or reduces the job concurrency limits.
+- **Operational notes:** Watch the job logs for `⚠ Failed to delete` / `✓ Moved` lines—they identify resources that ended up in the trash bin because of dependency constraints.

 ## Runbook Types